djannot/ecs-401/apis/apis.md

 [ECS API User Interface](https://github.com/djannot/ecsui) is a web application developed in Golang and leveraging AngularJS.

-The goals of ECSUI are to:
+The goals of the ECS API User Interface are to:

 - demonstrate S3 features (versioning, lifecycle policy, …) and several unique ECS capabilities using either S3 or Swift (byte range, retentions, metadata search, …)
 - simplify the usage of several REST APIs (S3, Swift, Atmos, ECS)